Project Spotlight: Janie and Jack Store Design Brings Boutique Elegance to Nationwide Retail

 Brass globe lighting, armoire-inspired furnishings, and marble-topped cash wraps

-These elements work together to create a layered and immersive experience, where the layout, materials, and merchandising all echo the brand’s manifesto: “We stitch stories together and create memories.”
+These elements work together to create a layered and immersive experience.
+The layout, materials, and merchandising all echo the brand’s manifesto: “We stitch stories together and create memories.”

 Layout That Invites Discovery